NASA-IMPACT/admg-casei/docs/adr/0003-freetext-search.md

 - Good, because it offers the potential of nuanced search that google search offers
 - Bad, because we have less control over the display of search results -- this needs to be confirmed

-### Google Combination

-We can offer the complete google search to get back any results for any pages on a dedicated search page, and use the javascript filter method to search on a specific field such as the short name to limit the list of cards.

-- Good, because ?
-- Bad, because ?

 ### Algolia